 We’ve all sat through presentations on dull topics.
 We may have occasionally been the person giving the dull presentation from the front of the room.
 Because we give presentations on topics like meal break policy, performance management, and timekeeping policies, I believe this can occur frequently in the HR field.
 Making that material entertaining must be difficult, right?
 It needn’t be that way, though.
 Here are a few tips to help take the boring out of your next HR presentation.

 Avoid reading directly from the slides or your notes

-There’s nothing worse in presentations than a presenter who spends the whole time reading directly from the page in front of them.
-If I wanted to watch such a presentation, I would have stayed home and read it on my own.
-Any notes or slides you have for your presentation should be a guide, not a script.
-The less you rely on reading directly from your notes, the more likely you will connect with your audience.
-When you put in time practicing before the presentation, you will become familiar enough with the material that you should not have to look down at the page very often.
+Nothing makes a presentation less effective than a presenter who spends the entire time reading from the page in front of them.
+I would have stayed at home and read the presentation on my own if I had wanted to watch it.
+Any presentation-related notes or slides should serve as a guide rather than a script.
+The less often you read directly from your notes, the more likely it is that you will engage your audience.
+If you practice before the presentation, you will get enough comfortable with the subject that you shouldn’t need to refer to the page all that much.

 Incorporate examples & make it interactive